SupposedlySam/firefuel/packages/firefuel/README.md

 # Overview

-The goal of this package is to make it easy to interact with [Cloud Firestore API](https://firebase.google.com/docs/firestore/).
+The goal of this package is to make it easy to interact with [Cloud Firestore](https://firebase.google.com/docs/firestore/) database.
 The `firefuel` community aims to always make this package simple, intuitive, and consistent. `firefuel` wraps the [cloud_firestore](https://pub.dev/packages/cloud_firestore) plugin, and provides conventions to help jump-start your development.

 Still not convinced?
 See our documentation on why we thing you should [choose firefuel](https://firefuel.dev/#/whyfirefuel)

 # Scope

 `firefuel` focuses on simplifying the edge of your data layer, meaning this package pairs well with all ui, state management, model generation, and injection packages.

 # Getting Started